Coompana Drilling Program

 The Coompana Province, located between the Gawler Craton to the east, the Musgrave Province to the north and the Madura Province to the west, straddles the South Australian-Western Australian border along Australia’s southern coastline.
 The basement geology and mineral prospectivity of this vast region is poorly understood because there are no known rock exposures due to extensive Neoproterozoic to Cenozoic cover sediments of the Officer, Denman, Bight and Eucla basins.
 Very little exploration drilling to test the hidden basement rocks of this region has ever been undertaken.

-Prior to commencement of the drilling program, Geoscience Australia undertook a mixture of pre-drilling geophysical surveys, including magnetotelluric, seismic reflection and passive seismic at historical and proposed drill sites with highest priority.
-The objective of the geophysical surveys was to characterise the thickness and nature of cover at each drill site to assist with drill program planning.
+Geoscience Australia undertook a mixture of pre-drilling geophysical surveys, including magnetotelluric, seismic reflection and passive seismic at historical to help identify the drill targets.
+The geophysical surveys characterised the thickness and nature of cover at each drill site to assist with drill program planning.

-The geoscience research drilling was successfully completed at eight drill sites between early April and mid-September 2017.
+The geoscientific research drilling was successfully completed at eight drill sites in 2017.
 More than 1500 m of new oriented HQ3 diamond core samples of the Coompana crystalline basement were collected.
 Downhole gamma and temperature logs were acquired in each of the drill holes to constrain the stratigraphy of the cover units and thermal structure of the Coompana basement rocks.

 - Magnetotelluric and seismic reflection pre-drilling geophysical data is available on the Geoscience Australia website.